Sara’s Stage 3A High-Grade Serous & Clear Cell Carcinoma Ovarian Cancer Story

 A key, important thing I feel as far as your mental health during this experience is to figure out what you need.
 Just because everyone’s saying go to a chat room, it doesn’t mean that’s going to work for you.

 Then slowly, there were more ovarian cancer girls.
 You start to slowly find them, especially the more you’re public about it.
 There are some girls whom I met who literally created an Instagram account just to find somebody to talk to.
-They have zero photos and at some point they would connect with me, they’d find me because I was more verbal with my story.
+They have zero photos.
+At some point, they would connect with me.
+They’d find me because I was more verbal with my story.
 Then they would be asking questions.
 It’s sad.
 These women are scared to ask questions.

 We pick different topics, then we’ll post different conversations about things like chemo and tips, like what do you use for chemo, what do you do for anxiety when scans come up, what do you recommend someone take to the hospital?